 Hell, I just found some 1953 records of Red Nichols playing what must be regarded as a homage to the avant-garde jazz of the 1920s.
 His versions of “Peaceful Valley” and “Deep Summer Music” were ennobling.
 These recordings hit me as squarely and directly as first hearings of Duke’s and Bird’s “Ko-Ko’s.”
 The reverence crystallized the music, as well as its impact.
 You can go home again as long as the music serves as home.
 Jazz, by its very nature, provokes the discoveries it makes.
 You can’t close Storyville.

 Anyway, thanks for letting me sound off.
-You have been instrumental in guiding me to and through the heritage that keeps us as young as time will permit.
+The Syncopated Times has been instrumental in guiding me to and through the heritage that keeps us as young as time will permit.